Temporal Scaling Law for Large Language Models: Use Case 2 of Temporal Scaling Law: Revisit the Training Strategy

 \section{Use Case \#2 of Temporal Scaling Law: Revisit the Training Strategy}

-The temporal scaling law has afforded the possibility to study LLM pre-training in a finer granularity.
+The temporal scaling law has afforded the possibility to study LLM pretraining in a finer granularity.
 As noted in~\cref{sec:3_3_temporal_law}, tokens on different positions possess a fundamental bias in learning difficulty.
 Specifically, head tokens are generally harder to predict than tail tokens.
-However, as suggested by \cref{eq:a0a1_before_sep,eq:a0a1_post_sep}, $a_0$ and $a_1$ remains constant after the separation point.
+However, as suggested by \cref{eq:a0a1_before_sep,eq:a0a1_post_sep}, $a_0$ and $a_1$ remain constant after the separation point.
 Therefore, for $N>N_{sep}$:

 which is unrelated to token position $i$, suggesting that LLMs learn equally on different token positions.
-Considering the uniform learning dynamics across token positions, we hypothesize that the default strategy for training generative language models, in which losses on tokens in all positions are simply averaged, is an effective solution.

-To validate the hypothesis, we conduct LLM pre-training with three position-based weighting strategies: Head suppression, Body suppression, and Tail suppression.
-These strategies are attached only after the $N_{sep}$ point.
-As shown in~\cref{tab:weight_token_res_mini}, despite being weighted on different token positions, all suppression strategies acquire comparable or slightly inferior results to the default practice, in which losses are simply averaged among positions.
-It indicates that weighting different tokens by position during LLM pre-training probably cannot yield better results than the default practice, further demonstrating that it is unnecessary to re-weight tokens by their positions during LLM pre-training, though different positions possess fundamental bias in learning difficulty.
-See Appendix for more implementation and analysis details.
+To validate this observation, we trace the actual loss decrease observed during training along different token positions.
+It is observed that in a later training stage where the separation point conditions in \cref{eq:sep_point} are already fulfilled, test loss decrease among all token positions tends to be uniform across all settings (see \cref{fig:token_loss_diff} for results).
+Such a consistency between theoretical prediction and experimental observation strongly validates the reasonableness and effectiveness of our temporal scaling law.
+Experiments also show that simply averaging losses on all token positions is an effective strategy for training LLMs.
+Refer to \cref{sec:more_case_2} for more experimental settings and results.